-We opened in 1996 in a tiny space with no money!
-We wanted to offer an alternative to shopping in mall chain stores that was more fashion-centric, more local, more human, and more fun.
-Our founder, Wendy Friedman, worked many jobs in the fashion industry, as a retail manager, buyer, wholesale representative and designer, but what hit home was that she really wanted to be in a shop with real clothes (not just style numbers on spreadsheets) and real customers.
-The store opened on a shoestring and has gradually grown to include the Handsome Shop, a wide range of accessories & jewellery,, and a great selection of unique gifts.
+We opened in 1996 in a tiny space with little money.
+To offer an alternative to mall chain stores, and to provide a fashion-centric place that felt more local, more human, more fun.
+Our founder, Wendy Friedman, has an extensive history in the fashion industry, as a retail manager, buyer, wholesale representative and designer.
+But what hit home was creating a shop with real customers and real clothes—not just style numbers on spreadsheets.
+Biscuit has gradually grown to include handsome styles, a wide range of accessories & jewelry, and a fantastic selection of unique gifts.

 WHAT'S IN A NAME?

-Lots of people ask how we got our name.
-The truth is, when Wendy was searching for a shop name, but nothing quite pulled at her heartstrings.
-At some point her friend said “Why don’t you just name it what you were gonna name the dog?”
-(Wendy wanted to have a dog named Biscuit) With those words, a first version of the red & white logo popped into Wendy’s head, and Biscuit General Store was born.
+People always ask about our name.
+When Wendy was searching for a moniker, nothing quite pulled at her heartstrings.
+Then a friend said: "Why don’t you just name it what you were gonna name the dog?"
+Yes, Wendy always wanted a pup named Biscuit!

 *Storefront artwork by Lincoln Creaser and Andrew Ross*